PERSEUS MINING COVID-19 virus UPDATE 31 December 2020

 The health and well-being of our employees and contractors and their families is of the utmost importance to us during these difficult times.

-As at 15 April 2020, there continues to be no cases of COVID-19 virus infection reported by any of Perseus’s employees or contractors operating at Edikan, Sissingué or Yaouré.
-This also extends to the residents of host communities located adjacent to those operations, as far as we know.
+As at 31 December 2020, there continues to be no cases of COVID-19 virus infection reported by any of Perseus’s employees or contractors operating at Edikan, Sissingué.
+At Yaouré, only 3 cases of COVID were diagnosed from our 2,000 or so construction workers and after isolation all employees achieved full recovery and rejoined the work force.

-As reported; on 6 April 2020, Perseus approved the donation of US$387,500, including both cash and goods, to assist our host governments and host communities in Ghana and Côte d’Ivoire in their efforts to fight the spread of COVID-19 virus in West Africa.
+As previously reported Perseus has donated both cash and goods, to assist our host governments and host communities in Ghana and Côte d’Ivoire in their efforts to fight the spread of COVID-19 virus in West Africa.
 The provision of the financial and practical assistance by Perseus to our host governments and communities is consistent with Perseus’s sustainable mining strategy.

 - Established a business continuity committee tasked with the overall management of the safety of our employees and the continued operation of our business.